 2. By finding yourself

-From then on, I knew without the shadow of a doubt that I longed to keep exploring the world and write, help people, or make visual art for a living.
+From then on, I knew without the shadow of a doubt that I longed to keep exploring the world and write, help people who were going through what I had gone through, or make visual art for a living.
 I didn’t know how it would occur, but I trusted the process.

 The year in London was coming to an end and I was going back to France, where I had enrolled in a master’s that offered the opportunity to complete a five-month internship as well as the second year of my degree abroad.

 That’s how I moved to Barcelona for my internship (and had the time of life), before moving near Toronto, Canada, right after, for the final year of my Master’s.

 While studying Marketing and Sales in Canada, I remember repeatedly penning on my journal how much I aspired to be a writer.

 3. By giving you the strength to pursue your dreams

 Once I graduated, it was finally time to take action: I was passionate about traveling, writing and helping others; so I launched a travel blog to share budget travel tips, destination ideas, city guides, and help young people find ways to fund their travel.
 I didn’t know whether my project would be successful or not, or how long it would take to make it work, but I didn’t care.
 I believed in myself and in my project, which was all that mattered.

 Traveling solo has provided me with the conviction that I can do anything I set my mind to and the courage to pursue my dream.
 It has led me to do exactly what I love, which is traveling, writing and hopefully, motivating someone to travel and chase their dreams without giving up when faced with trials.